sloppylopez/elephantseed/templates/README.md

 ## Vaseline driven browser side boiler-plate annihilation.
 Period

 ## Goodies working Out-of-the-box
         NEW!
+Added working ESlint out-of-the-box

+        NEW!
+Codeclimate ready

+        NEW!
 Added floating notifications using toastr

         NEW!
 Livereload using lite-server which is based in BrowserSync.